 An AI generated summary of the project notice or scope of work proposed in a public notice using the select sections of publicly available documentation.
 It includes information about the project, parties involved, impacts to wetlands and other water bodies or land types, and other relevant details.
 Users should not look at the project summary as all encompassing and should instead read the documentation provided by USACE for project details.

-Character of Work
+Character of Work/Proposed Work

 Directly pulled from the project notice documentation.
 A summarized description of the project proposal, usually including the scope of work, any impacts on land and bodies of water, and materials for any construction.